The miniDSP "Write-Only" Problem

 Only Trivial Information Can Be Read From a miniDSP Device

 For all displayed information of a hypothetical software that configures the state of a miniDSP device to be accurate under all possible circumstances, such software would need to be able to read the entire state of the miniDSP device into memory and set itself up accordingly when starting up.
 But this is not possible with current miniDSP hardware.
-Only the master volume, master mute, input type, and active config slot can be read.
+Only the master volume, master mute, input type, and active configuration slot can be read.

 Since configuration software cannot read the full state of the device, the miniDSP software does the best it can, saving the last information it wrote to the device and displaying that as if that were the actual device state.
 But if any other software has written state information to the device prior to the miniDSP software having been run, the miniDSP software may not "know" that.
 It can only display the last information it wrote to the device, rather than the state information that's actually in the device.